-The driver HVAC system's air filters are located behind the R.H. console.
-To gain access to the A/C filters, unscrew the grill located at the top step of the entrance door steps.
-Remove the filters for cleaning or replacement.
+The driver HVAC system's air filter is located behind the front console.
+To gain access to the A/C filter, remove the grille located at the top step of the entrance door stairs.
+Remove the filter for cleaning or replacement.